Applicants need approval from their institution which must be a HELOA institutional member.

 Members can also get involved with national training events by expressing an interest in supporting one of the conferences or by suggesting new speakers.
 To do this, complete the Expression of Interest/Ideas for HELOA Workshops form and the training team will assess how your session would potentially fit into the program and get in touch.

-The Annual General meeting (AGM) is held each year during national conference, members are invited to attend and share their comments and questions, primary contacts canvas the opinion of their wider institutional members and vote and, in the absence of the primary contact another HELOA institutional member may act as proxy.
+The Annual General meeting (AGM) is held each year, members are invited to attend and share their comments and questions, primary contacts canvas the opinion of their wider institutional members and vote and, in the absence of the primary contact another HELOA institutional member may act as proxy.

 Keep up to date with what is happening at a national level through the Bulletin newsletter, social media, the HELOA website and HELOA training emails.